By: Jackie Brazen

 What you are really getting

 All of these databases/search options come with a disclaimer.
 For starters, read that closely.
 Even if the search claims to be conducted using “millions of records” that includes thousands of different jurisdictions, there is always a disclaimer.
-What these disclaimers do is notify you that there is no control over where the Nationwide Criminal Databasessearches are actually being conducted, which databases are functional and if the municipalities where your target operates is even included.
+What these disclaimers do is notify you that there is no control over where the searches are actually being conducted, which databases are functional and if the municipalities where your target operates is even included.
 Most of the records that are being searched are publicly available (for free) online elsewhere.
 Creative software simply searches as many of these as it can and produces results that are only as good as the user believes they are.
 This is very dangerous, especially since a lot of the available records come from the department of corrections (only people having served time in prison in most states) and a variety of oddball counties who publish their records online!
 Often these records are out of date or don’t include final dispositions, which are paramount in determining WHAT someone was actually convicted of.
 Additionally, records are not being verified by a human investigator who can look for things that don’t belong, like errors and false positives.
 The worse example yet is when a search is done on someone in a state or county where none of the records are available to these “national databases” (which goes for most of the country).
 You may be searching “millions of records” but one of them are within 500 miles of where your person lives.

 Records on Wrong Person